swartout/swartout.github.io/_posts/2022-12-25-intuitive-explanation-of-gpt-part-2.md

 ![values are now added](/assets/GPT/GPT_00038.jpg)

 Now that we have similarity scores for how much "He" is influenced by words (including itself), we just have to figure out what that means - quite literally.
 We give each word a **value**, what the word represents.
-The difference between a word itself and it's **value** is less clear-cut with examples.
-One can think of it as what a word could mean to other words, not necessarily it's true self.
+The difference between a word itself and its **value** is less clear-cut with examples.
+One can think of it as what a word could mean to other words, not necessarily its true self.
 Finally, the meaning of "He" could be found by combining all of the **values** *with respect to* their **scores** (eg. "Carter" has a high **score**, so his **value** would influence the outcome of "He" more than "was", which has a low **score**).

 ![final for he](/assets/GPT/GPT_00039.jpg)